-Keeping freshwater fish also has many health benefits such as reducing stress and lowering your blood pressure and heart rate.
+Keeping freshwater fish also has many health benefits, such as reducing stress and lowering your blood pressure and heart rate.

-With all that said, most people who start off in the fishkeeping hobby, get hooked very quickly mainly because fish are so beautiful to watch and many have characteristics and personalities all of their own.
+With all that said, most people who start off in the fishkeeping hobby get hooked very quickly, mainly because fish are so beautiful to watch and have many characteristics and personalities all of their own.

 In this article, we’re going to take a look at the most popular species available in the freshwater aquarium industry today.

-Neon Tetras are a small, easy to care for species.
+Neon tetras are a small, easy-to-care-for species.
 This popular aquarium species is often one of the first fish a beginner aquarist will buy.

 Males are much more colorful and vibrant than females, so if you’re not looking to breed, you may want to just keep males.